jacobjinkelly/slurm/README.md

 Run `./check.py -h` to see the full list of options.

 ### Downloading experiment results
-The file `get.py` can be used to download experiments from the cluster to a local machine via `rsync`.
+Run `./get.py` to locally download experiments from the cluster via `rsync`.
 The timestamp for the experiment must be specified.
 Run `./get.py -h` to see the full list of options.

 ## Issues